-\Dosages recommended are for patients with normal renal function. †Gentamicin should be administered in close proximity to vancomycin, nafcillin, or oxacillin dosing. ‡Pediatric dose should not exceed that of a normal adult.
+Dosages recommended are for patients with normal renal function. †Gentamicin should be administered in close proximity to vancomycin, nafcillin, or oxacillin dosing. †Pediatric dose should not exceed that of a normal adult.
 Modified from Baddour LM, Wilson WR, Bayer AS, et al. Infective endocarditis: diagnosis, antimicrobial therapy, and management of complications: a statement for healthcare professionals from the Committee on Rheumatic Fever, Endocarditis, and Kawasaki Disease, Council on Cardiovascular Disease in the Young, and the Councils on Clinical Cardiology, Stroke, and Cardiovascular Surgery and Anesthesia, American Heart Association.
-Circulation 2005;111:6394-434 (723).
+Circulation 2005;111:e394-434 (723).

-evident on transthoracic imaging and unless preoperative imaging will delay surgery in urgent cases.
-(Level of Evidence: C)
+IM indicates intramuscular; IV, intravenous; and PO, by mouth.

-6. Intraoperative transesophageal echocardiography is recommended for patients undergoing valve surgery for infective endocarditis.
+- 4. Transesophageal echocardiography is recommended as first-line diagnostic study to diagnose prosthetic valve endocarditis and assess for complications.
+(Level of Evidence: C) - 5.
+Transesophageal echocardiography is recommended for preoperative evaluation in patients with known infective endocarditis, unless the need for surgery is evident on transthoracic imaging and unless preoperative imaging will delay surgery in urgent cases.
+(Level of Evidence: C) - 6.
+Intraoperative transesophageal echocardiography is recommended for patients undergoing valve surgery for infective endocarditis.
 (Level of Evidence: C)

-Transesophageal echocardiography is reasonable to diagnose possible infective endocarditis in patients with persistent staphylococcal bacteremia without a known source.
+1. Transesophageal echocardiography is reasonable to diagnose possible infective endocarditis in patients with persistent staphylococcal bacteremia without a known source.
 (Level of Evidence: C)